Published on 30 Aug 2018

 What does all this mean?
 Let’s take a look at some of these GDPR data privacy rights.

 As an EU citizen, under GDPR you have the right to know what information a company has collected on you.
-This extends to the right of data portability.
+This extends to the right to data portability.
 A company must be able to provide all the information they have on you in a portable format that you can take with you and transfer to another company if you desire.

 The right to be forgotten is also known as the right to erasure.
-This data privacy right can be requested if for some reason an EU citizen wants to have all of their personal data completely removed from a company’s database.
+This data privacy right can be requested if an EU citizen wants to have all of their personal data completely removed from a company’s database.
 The subtle issue here is that the company must have a process for erasing someone from their database.
 Once all their personal data has been erased, there must be documented proof that the request was fulfilled.

 Under GDPR it is required that consent be freely given.
 You can not collect personal data without letting customers know what data you are collecting and the reason or what you will be doing with that information.
 In other words, minimization is best.
 A company should only collect only the information they need to complete the transaction.

 File sharing is not inherently GDPR compliant.
 File shares need a little help in this department.
 That is why you should choose a file sharing service that cares about data security.
 And one that is transparent with their GDPR compliance efforts.

 Now that the EU GDPR has been around for a while, we can see that data privacy laws won’t be going away or getting less strict.
 With file transfers happening across oceans and countries, it’s nearly impossible to avoid GDPR.
 A file sharing company in the United States would find it extremely difficult to exclude providing services to EU citizens vs. doing their due diligence to comply with GDPR.